AbeerWebDev/Promise-Implementation/README.md

 * Contact

 ## General Information
-In this project I ihave implemented the promise API, including: .then, .catch, and .finally, in addition to all of the different static methods in promises.
+In this project I have implemented the promise API, including: .then, .catch, and .finally, in addition to all of the different static methods in promises.
 I have also included a test file for all of the methods.

 ### Purpose of this project
 To take a look under the hood of promises.